 Frits Sobels Award

 The Frits Sobels Award recognizes outstanding contributions to the field of environmental mutagenesis; it may either recognise a lifetime accomplishment or an episodically pace-making contribution to the field of environmental mutagenesis.
-The Frits Sobels Award will be presented during Annual EEMGS Meeting.
+The Frits Sobels Award will be presented during the Annual EEMGS Meeting.
 The prize consists of an inscribed token, free registration as well as coverage of travel and accommodation to the EEMGS Meeting.
 The Awardee will present a lecture at the EEMGS Meeting.

 All nominations should include the following information on the candidate: name, address and e-mail, a short statement of appraisal and the nominee’s curriculum vitae with a list of publications.
 Nominations can be made by Councillors on behalf of their National Society or individually by any EEMGS member.
 The deadline for nominations will be announced on the website.
-Send nominations with all supporting materials to the Vice-President who is Chair of the Awards Committee.
+Send nominations with all supporting materials to the Vice-President, who is Chair of the Awards Committee.

 EEMGS Early Career Award(s)

-EEMGS Early Career Travel Grants
+EEMGS New Investigators Travel Grants